-In order to maintain financial aid eligibility, students must meet Satisfactory Academic Progress (SAP).
-Federal regulations require all financial aid students to maintain progress towards an academic degree.
+To maintain financial aid eligibility, students must meet Satisfactory Academic Progress (SAP).
+Federal regulations require all financial aid students to maintain progress toward an academic degree.
 If a student fails to meet these standards, they will be placed on financial aid suspension and unable to receive any state and federal financial aid.

 Satisfactory Academic Progress (SAP)

-Students must maintain the following requirements in order to maintain financial aid eligibility and avoid suspension consequences:
+Students must maintain the following requirements to maintain financial aid eligibility and avoid suspension consequences:

-- Maintain a cumulative GPA of 2.0.
+- Maintain a Financial Aid cumulative GPA of 2.0.
 Students receiving State grants such as TEXAS Grant & TEOG must maintain a cumulative GPA of 2.5.
+Financial Aid GPA includes college developmental courses in your GPA.

 - Maintain a minimum Pace rate of 67% of cumulative passed hours divided by cumulative attempted hours.
 Students receiving State grants such as TEXAS Grant & TEOG must maintain a 75% completion rate of all attempted* hours.